Prompd/prompd-cli/vscode-extension/README.md

 5. Select LLM provider and model
 6. View results in the output panel

+### Version Management

+#### Execute a Specific Version
+1. Right-click on a .prompd file
+2. Select "Prompd: Execute Specific Version"
+3. Enter version (e.g., 1.2.3, HEAD, commit hash)
+4. Configure parameters and provider
+5. View results from that version

+#### Checkout a Version
+1. Open a .prompd file
+2. Run "Prompd: Checkout Version"
+3. Enter version to checkout
+4. Choose to overwrite current file or save to new file

+#### Git Operations
+1. Make changes to your .prompd file
+2. Run "Prompd: Git Add" to stage
+3. Run "Prompd: Git Commit" and enter message
+4. Use "Prompd: Show Version History" to see all versions

 ### Snippets

 | Prefix | Description |